Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Conclusion

 \section{Conclusion}

 In this paper, we introduce a reasoning paradigm termed ``Thinking with Video.''
-We evaluated Sora-2 on the newly constructed VideoThinkBench.
-Our analysis shows that the video generation model is inherently suitable for human-like reasoning through drawing and imagination.
-Furthermore, it also demonstrates the potential to perform textual reasoning through video frames.
+We evaluate Sora-2 on our newly constructed VideoThinkBench.
+Our analysis shows that Sora-2 is inherently suitable for human-like reasoning through drawing and imagination.
+Furthermore, it demonstrates the potential to perform textual reasoning through video frames, enabling more unified multimodal understanding and generation.
 Thus, ``Thinking with Video'' is potentially a unified multimodal reasoning paradigm.